Starscream

-Starscream is a fictional character in the Transformers media franchise.
-He is one of the most frequently occurring characters in the franchise, appearing in almost all of its different continuities.
-Starscream is generally depicted as the second-in-command of the Decepticon leader Megatron who transforms into a jet fighter and leads the Seekers, a group of Decepticons who share his body type.
-Across most continuities, Starscream's defining trait is his desire to overthrow Megatron and assume command of the Decepticons.
-This is usually out of greed and selfishness, though in some continuities, Starscream has been shown to genuinely care about the Decepticon cause and wish to bring it back on the right path, perceiving Megatron as a corrupt leader who led the Decepticons astray.
-Alternatively, other incarnations of Starscream have been portrayed as unquestionably loyal to Megatron or as an antihero who has tried (and sometimes even succeeded) to make peace with the Decepticons' arch-enemies, the Autobots.
+Starscream is a character in the Transformers media franchise produced by the American toy company Hasbro and the Japanese toy company Takara Tomy.
+He is the second-in-command of the Decepticons, a villainous faction of alien robots that seeks to conquer their home planet of Cybertron and the rest of the known universe.
+As with all Cybertronians, Starscream can disguise himself by transforming into vehicles, in his case a fighter jet, and he is usually portrayed as a treacherous and cowardly air commander who seeks to overthrow the Decepticon leader, Megatron, and assume control of the Decepticons.

 Character biography

-Authors have created many characters in the franchise based on the appeal of Starscream's treachery and cunning; most of these share his desire to lead the Decepticons.
+The original suggestion for the character's name was Ulchtar.
+Bob Budiansky convinced Hasbro to name the character Starscream instead.

 Starscream has the ambition to overthrow Megatron as the Decepticons' leader.
-He has controlled the Decepticons at times, but he usually suffers defeat.
+He has gained the control he craves on several occasions, but he eventually suffers defeat.
 Starscream is ruthless, cruel, bloodthirsty, and more intelligent than the average Decepticon, but also, unlikely to act directly on these aspirations without first securing conditions favorable to his ascension.
 He considers himself vastly superior to other Decepticons and finds Megatron contemptible for his antiquated military strategies and tactics.

 Starscream believes the Decepticons should employ guile and speed more readily than brute force to defeat the Autobots.
 However, given the chance to lead, he is often less successful in this than Megatron.
 While Megatron frequently overlooks him as a threat, authors suggest such reasons for Megatron's tolerance of Starscream's presence as a grudging respect for his scheming nature and precautionary observation.
 Others suggest that Starscream's treacherous nature is welcomed; that without a threat to his command, Megatron believes he would become soft and overconfident, or that he even found his transgressions amusing.
 Even so, Starscream often quickly exhausts Megatron's patience; violent-yet-brief verbal and/or physical conflicts between the two are not uncommon.
 As such, there have been times when Megatron has been close to killing Starscream.